NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/_index.md

 #### Listing Policies

-The Anchore Engine may store multiple policy bundles however at a given time only one bundle may be active.
+The Nextlinux Engine may store multiple policy bundles however at a given time only one bundle may be active.
 Policy bundles can be listed using the `policy list` command.

 ```
 $ nextlinux-cli policy list